 What I can’t quote accurately for is the amount of time that goes into working out how different clients want to know different things.
 For example, some want to dig deep into what’s involved in SEO and some of them even ask for weekly updates ( that isn’t a joke ).
 Now clients do deserve a report monthly or quarterly whichever you agree to, but do you need weekly communication?
 Do you need the interruptions when the phone goes for the client to ask the most bizarre question going?
 Can’t the client understand that the SEO guy might not want to answer the phone whilst he is in the middle of doing some work?

 I do SEO for myself alongside doing work for clients.
 The great thing is when I rank my own sites, I don’t get the calls, emails or have to do any reporting which allows me more time to crack on and do some valuable work on my websites.

 I estimate that around 40% of most clients budgets can be spent on things that offer no value to the client.
 By that I mean there is so much time being spent reporting, answering questions and doing general admin duties that there isn’t any time being spent marketing the clients business – a lot of it is pure admin and appearance work.

 Even Big Companies Make Mistakes

 I’m asked regularly to do website audits or consultancy work on websites that are in a lot of cases not ranking as well as they should be.
-Some of these companies turn over millions of pounds but end up running into problems because of things like:
+Some of these companies turn over millions of pounds but end up running into problems because of things such as:

 - The bosses nephew or some bloke down the pub was building the links

-- The company employed someone who read an SEO book for a couple of hours and took 3K a month of them for doing nothing at all
+- The company employed someone who read an SEO book for a couple of hours and took 3K a month off them for doing nothing at all

-There is a massive need for good honest SEO people who are able to provide a good job, so you need to be careful when doing work for clients as it is very easy to get bogged down with certain clients.
+There is a massive need for good, honest SEO people who are able to provide a good job.
+You need to be careful when doing work for clients as it is very easy to get bogged down with certain clients.